mhausenblas/dploy/README.md

 ### Logging

-To set the log level for `dploy`, use the environment variable `DPLOY_LOGLEVEL`.
+To set the log output level for `dploy`, use the environment variable `DPLOY_LOGLEVEL`.
 For example, to set it globally use `export DPLOY_LOGLEVEL=debug` or to enable debug output on a per-run basis, you can use `DPLOY_LOGLEVEL=info dploy dryrun`.

 Note that the default value for `DPLOY_LOGLEVEL` is `error` (that is, if you don't set the environment variable).

 ### Docs

-To view the Go package doc locally, do the following:
+To view the `dploy` package docs locally, do the following in your Go workspace:

+    $ mkdir -p github.com/mhausenblas/ && cd github.com/mhausenblas/
     $ git clone https://github.com/mhausenblas/dploy.git && cd dploy
-    $ export GO_PATH=`pwd`
     $ godoc -http=":6060"

-If you now visit [localhost:6060/pkg/github.com/mhausenblas/dploy/dploy/](http://localhost:6060/pkg/github.com/mhausenblas/dploy/dploy/) in your favorite Web browser you should be able to see the `dploy` package docs:
+If you now visit [http://localhost:6060/pkg/github.com/mhausenblas/dploy/lib/](http://localhost:6060/pkg/github.com/mhausenblas/dploy/lib/) in your favorite Web browser you should be able to see the `dploy` package docs:

 ![Docs for dploy](img/dploy_godocs.png)